Saying goodbye to a loved one is always almost impossible.

 Invite them to his funeral program, stating where the service will be held, along with the date, time, and other data.

-Father’s Obituary Example Based On His Life Experiences
+Template Based On Father’s Life Experiences

 Sharing the life experiences of a father is like telling a story about him.